plone/training/views_2.rst

             # Do stuff
             return super(DemoView, self).__call__()

 Do you remember the term MultiAdapter?
-The browser page is just a multiadapter.
-The zcml Statement browser:page registeres a multiadapter and adds additional things needed for a browser view.
+The browser page is just a MultiAdapter.
+The ZCML statement ``browser:page`` registers a MultiAdapter and adds additional things needed for a browser view.

-An adapter adapts things, a multi adapter adapts multiple things.
+An adapter adapts things, a MultiAdapter adapts multiple things.

 When you enter an url, Zope tries to find an object for it.
-At the end, when zope does not find any more objects but there is still a path item left, or there are no more path items, Zope looks for an adapter that will reply to the request.
+At the end, when Zope does not find any more objects but there is still a path item left, or there are no more path items, Zope looks for an adapter that will reply to the request.

-The Adapter adapts the request and the object that zope found with the URL.
-The adapter class gets instanciated with the objects to be adapted, then it gets called.
+The adapter adapts the request and the object that Zope found with the URL.
+The adapter class gets instantiated with the objects to be adapted, then it gets called.

 The code above does the same thing that the standard implementation would do.
 It makes context and request available as variables on the object.